rust-lang/rust/text/0000-new-array-repeat-syntax.md

 getting rid of the expression syntax `[x, ..N]`.
 This seems easier to implement, but there is a drawback:

-- Currently, it seems to be possible to create a macro that adequately replaces the repeat syntax when `N` is an arbitrary constant expression.
+- Currently, it seems to be impossible to create a macro that adequately replaces the repeat syntax, specifically when `N` is an arbitrary constant expression.

 - If `[N of x]` becomes the new array expression syntax, but `[T, ..N]` remains the type, the syntax becomes somewhat less consistent.
 In effect such a change